-- we have communicated our Workplace Policy Statement to our suppliers, sourcing agents, and employees;
+- we have communicated our Workplace Policy Statement (a copy of which is available by clicking here) to our suppliers, sourcing agents, and employees;

 - we have revised our standard terms and conditions of purchase, making it a condition that our suppliers adhere to our Workplace Policy standards, which enhances the profile and importance of the principles and standards we require them to agree to as a condition of their trading relationships with us;